ayoubkx/ayoubkx/README.md

-# 👋 Hi there, I'm Ayoub Kchaou
+#  I'm Ayoub Kchaou

-🎓 I'm a Computer Engineer, graduated from Concordia University.
+I'm a Computer Engineer, graduated from Concordia University.
 I build scalable full-stack applications and machine learning solutions — especially in digital health, smart systems, and civic tech.

 ---

-## 🚀 What I'm Working On
+## What I'm Working On

-- **🚗 [SwiftParker]** – A smart parking system integrating license plate recognition, sensors, and real-time updates using React Native, Firebase, and microcontrollers.
+- **[SwiftParker]** – A smart parking system integrating license plate recognition, sensors, and real-time updates using React Native, Firebase, and microcontrollers.
-- **🆘 [EmergQ]** – A mobile app that streamlines emergency room triage and displays real-time hospital wait times (technical co-founder).
+- **[EmergQ]** – A mobile app that streamlines emergency room triage and displays real-time hospital wait times (technical co-founder).

 ---